-- The location you end up in.
+- The location you end up in

-- Whether you will rent or buy your studio space.
+- Whether you will rent or buy your studio space

 - How much room you will have for classes and more

-You may desire to have a large studio with several rooms capable of teaching more than one class at a time, as well as a plethora of instructors available for your students so you can meet many needs at once.
+For example, you may desire to have a large studio with several rooms capable of teaching more than one class at a time, as well as a plethora of instructors available for your students so you can meet many needs at once.
 However, for most the reality is, at least when you are first starting out, you might not have a choice but to have one room for teaching until you can get your business going.
 Then later, after your studio starts making money, perhaps you outgrow that space and move to a bigger one.

 Of course, considering all potential costs ahead of time can also be beneficial when you’re looking into startup funding.
 The more information you can get in advance, the easier designing a business plan will be, which could result in simplifying the acquisition of loans or other starting capital.

-If you are able to open your studio in a building that has plenty of traffic, you’re already ahead of the game in terms of getting your business name out there.
+If you are able to open your studio in a building that has plenty of traffic, you’re already ahead of the game in terms of getting your business name out.
 The more people pass by your business, the better.
 Then again, too much traffic in the area could pose some other problems.

-For example, let’s say you manage to acquire studio space in a shopping plaza that is family friendly with plenty of foot traffic.
+For example, let’s say you manage to acquire studio space in a shopping plaza that is family-friendly with plenty of foot traffic.
 On the surface that may sound great, but is there adequate parking for all of that foot traffic?
 If not, is there nearby parking granting safe and easy access to your studio?

 You need a location that allows customers, potential clients, and vendors to be able to park at and easily access your studio.
 Bonus points if there is public transportation that has a stop at or close to your studio.

-You might not think the distance from your competitors matters, but it does.
+You might not think the distance from your competitor matters, but it does.
 Picture this: Your top competitor has a dance studio near the only flea market in town.
 If you open near the flea market as well, every time someone is looking for your studio, they may stumble upon your competitor instead of you.
 Just like that, you risk costing yourself a client.
 Not good!

-Instead, it’s better to choose a location that is far enough away from your competitor without being too far away from your ideal clients.
+Instead, it’s better to choose a location that is far enough away from your competitors without being too far away from your ideal clients.
 In other words, you don’t have to go to another city, but you don’t want to be a stone’s throw away from them either.

-An important side note regarding competing studios: Make sure if you are renting your studio, or even are purchasing one that your landlord/seller has a non-compete clause in your lease/mortgage.
+An important side note regarding competing studios: Make sure if you are renting your studio, or even are purchasing one, that your landlord/seller has a non-compete clause in your lease/mortgage.

 There have actually been cases of a dance studio opening in the exact same building or shopping plaza as a competing studio.
 Regardless of who was there first, a situation like this presents a problem for both dance studios.
 Avoid potential turf wars, and stick to non-compete locations.
 Surely this town is big enough for both of you!

 There are several questions you may need to ask your zoning office, and/or city or government officials before signing a lease or mortgage.These questions might possibly include, but aren’t limited to:

-- Are there health code requirements such as how many restrooms you must have?
+- Are there health code requirements, such as how many restrooms you must have?

-Remember, it’s important to get all of this information before buying or renting a space.
+Remember, it’s important to get all of this information before buying or renting a dance studio space.
 After all, not doing your due diligence ahead of time could result in your studio being closed by zoning boards, or by government or law officials.
-Getting stuck in a year-long lease, or a 15 to 30-year mortgage, in a space you can’t even operate your business in is a situation nobody wants!
+Getting stuck in a year-long lease, or a 15 to a 30-year mortgage, in a space you can’t even operate your business in is a situation nobody wants!

 When you are ready to open your doors, there will be many moving parts you’ll need to keep track of.
-The Studio Director is studio management software that can help you stay organized.
-Our software can assist you with things like scheduling, class confirmation, billing and invoicing, and much more.
+Studio Director is a studio management software that can help you stay organized.
+Our software can assist you with things like scheduling, registration and class confirmations, billing and payments, and much more.
 Your studio deserves to succeed, and that’s exactly what we’ll help you do.